- Working Groups

 In the summer of 2010, Coalition interns Simone Jelks and Todd Alexander sought to expand the scope of Community Conversations and held focus groups in seven Greater Cleveland neighborhoods, including: Hough, Euclid, Union-Miles, Kamms Corners, Clark-Fulton, Cudell, and Warrensville Heights.

-As you can read about in this article, Councilman Joe Cimperman introduced three big piece of legislation on October 15, 2008, one of which is known as the Cleveland-Cuyahoga County Food Charter.
+In October 2008, the the Community Food Assessment Working Group created the Cleveland-Cuyahoga County Food Charter.
 Here's the City Record that includes all three pieces as they were introduced, including the food charter on page 8.
-The Charter was created by the Community Food Assessment Working Group and then presented to Cleveland Mayor Frank Jackson and County Commissioners Dimora, Hagan, and Lawson-Jones.
+The Charter was presented to Cleveland Mayor Frank Jackson and County Commissioners Dimora, Hagan, and Lawson-Jones.
 Eventually the Charter was passed by City Council as a resolution, which shows the city's commitment to good food being available for all its citizens.